vives-project-xp/TrackingLights/README.md

 Esp32: This is used to control the led's.
 The ESP receives data from the raspberry pi

-Power supply led's + Esp32: Here we used a 24V+15A power supply, since the esp32 draws power (5v) from the leds we don't need to make any adaptations to power it.
+Power supply led's + Esp32: Here we used a 24V+8A power supply.
 The led's have an average usage of 5A.
-So by using a power supply which could supply 15A, we have room for error.
+So by using a power supply which could supply 8A, we have room for error.

 24V-5V converter: Since the ESP32 runs on 5V, a converter is placed between the power supply of the leds and the ESP32.